 What is a Qualified Paralegal?

 A Paralegal is a person qualified through education and training to perform substantive legal work that requires knowledge of the law and procedures but who is not a qualified solicitor, barrister or chartered legal executive.
 Paralegals may work for, or be retained by solicitors within the legal profession or they may work within a legal environment within commerce, industry or the public sector.
-Paralegals can now offer legal services directly to their own clients provided they have a Practising Certificate through the Professional Paralegal Register (PPR).
+Paralegals can now offer legal services directly to their own clients provided they have a Licence to Practise through NALP.

 Within the legal profession, solicitors have always relied upon their unadmitted support staff and could not operate effectively without them.
 Paralegals are important members of the legal team, playing key roles in the legal process.
 The work that Paralegals undertake is quite often virtually indistinguishable from that undertaken by the Solicitors who employ them.

-The term 'Paralegal' is generic but 'PPR Registered Paralegal' is not
+The term 'Paralegal' is generic but a 'NALP Registered Paralegal' is not

 Paralegals must strive for professional excellence

 Graduating with a Law Degree (the academic side of learning the Law) does not necessarily mean a person is qualified to do paralegal work.
 Further training is required to gain knowledge of the practical and procedural side of the profession.

 Working in other sectors